Upstart gaming studio Mountaintop starts its climb with $5.5M seed from friends and family – TechCrunch

 Being independent also means no allowance from a big publisher, so they needed to get some capital to work with.
 That manifested from the enviably deep pockets of their families and friends, who I suppose felt more than justified in funding the activities of people whom they know to be successful entrepreneurs and industry movers and shakers.

-The $5.5 million seed will go towards their first title, which will be a PvP shooter.
+The $5.5 million seed will go toward their first title, which will be a PvP shooter.
 Now, this may give some pause, as PvP shooters number among the last five years’ biggest successes (Overwatch, PUBG, Fortnite, Apex) and most notable failures (Crucible, Battleborn, Paragon, Gigantic) — the latter seemingly in fruitless attempts to emulate the former.

 But the opportunistic corporate me-too attitude that sunk many a game is unlikely to exist at Mountaintop, a small team with no shareholders breathing down their neck — except their friends and family, who will be too polite to do so.
 If they think they can make an interesting and commercially viable PvP shooter, I say have at it, I’m tired of the other ones.